Find out more about our approach to public health

 - Boost the fibre content of our white bread loaves so that it all provides a source of fibre in January 2016

-We are also involved in other initiatives to ensure that ongoing nutrition science research is relevant to industry and the public health initiative 'Campaign for Healthy Lives with the Consumer Goods Forum' and addresses the health issues facing our customers.
+We are also involved in other initiatives to ensure that ongoing nutrition science research is relevant to industry and the public health initiative 'Collaboration for Healthy Lives with the Consumer Goods Forum' and addresses the health issues facing our customers.